When Will ‘Criminal Minds’ Season 12 Be Added To Netflix?

 Anxiously waiting for Season 12 of Criminal Minds to be added to Netflix?
 You aren’t alone.
 Fortunately, What’s On Netflix has made what they consider to be a pretty confident prediction regarding when fans can expect Criminal Minds Season 12 to be added to the Netflix library.

 Criminal Minds is considered to be a “must watch” crime thriller on Netflix.
 In fact, there are millions of subscribers who use Netflix to either re-watch or catch-up on the series each year before a new season starts.
-With the Season Finale of Criminal Minds Season 12 just seven weeks away, most fans are dying to know – when will the latest season be added to Netflix?
+With the Season finale of Criminal Minds Season 12 just seven weeks away, most fans are dying to know – when will the latest season be added to Netflix?

 Honestly I'm sad bc I have to wait a while until Season 12 of Criminal Minds comes out on Netflix..????????